ludwigrubio/afi-tfm-mir/tfm-mir/app-deep-learning/README.md

 The demo will be accessible at http://0.0.0.0:8080/.

-By default, it will use a model pretrained based on small FMA dataset.
+By default, it will use a model pretrained based on small FMA data set.

 You can also provide your own model, as long as it matches the input and output architecture of the provided model.